-For an average human, the recommended amount of salt per day is 5 to 6 grams, and for guinea pigs… well, that recommendation doesn’t exist, but you can probably imagine how small it would be.
-Still, guinea pigs can consume salt in a very small amount using salt spools, which we’re going to talk about later.
+For an average human, the recommended amount of salt per day is 5 to 6 grams, and for guinea pigs, well, that recommendation doesn’t exist, but you can probably imagine how small it would be.
+Still, guinea pigs can consume salt in a tiny amount using salt spools.

 Salt and Bloat

-Salt is known to produce water retention and as such, bloat can occur.
+Salt is known to produce water retention, and as such, bloat can occur.
 However, bloat from water is less dangerous than foods that produce bloat.
-If your guinea pig gets bloated by drinking a lot of water, it will probably urinate more often and eliminate that water out of a body.
+If your guinea pig gets bloated by drinking a lot of water, it will probably urinate more often and also eliminate gas out of the body.

 Some pellets that you can buy at a pet shop also contain traces of salt.
-That amount of salt is, however, decent for your guinea pig and won’t cause any trouble.
-If you feed your guinea pig with pellets, you don’t need to include additional salt in a diet for reasons we mentioned above – bloat and possibility of bladder stones.
+However, that amount of salt is decent for your guinea pig and won’t cause any trouble.
+If you feed your guinea pig with pellets, you don’t need to include additional salt in a diet for reasons mentioned above – bloat and possibility of bladder stones.